JamesLemony/jameslemony.github.io/content/Course Notes/Passive Voice.md

 > Two people on the pavement were run over by the careless driver.
 > A way to control the weather will be found by humans in the near future.

+> [!WARNING] Stative Sentences (Durum Cümleleri), passive gibi görünebilir fakat passive değillerdir.
+Bu yapılarda herhangi bir eylem bildirilmez, durum bildirilir.
+Zaten "be"den sonra gelenler de sıfatlardır.
+Yani her "am/is/are/was/were/been -ed" görüldüğünde, Passive diye atlanmamalıdır.
+> I am bored.
+> They are tired after school.
+> He is satisfied with his new job.
+> She is obsessed with cleanliness.
+> hey are exhausted after the long journey.
+> He is amused by the joke.
+> The team is motivated by the recent victory.
+> She is offended by his rude comment.
+> He is astonished by the progress of the project in such a short time.
+> The company is committed to reducing its environmental impact through sustainable practices.

 > [!EXAMPLE]
 > The mechanic repaired the car.
 > English is spoken in England.